 A Quick Intro to Ethereum and Smart Contracts

-If you’re not familiar with Ethereum, it’s a blockchain network composed of a giant mass of nodes interconnected to one another.
+If you’re unfamiliar with Ethereum, it’s a blockchain network composed of a giant mass of interconnected nodes.
 From its website, Ethereum claims to be a “decentralized platform that runs smart contracts.”
 Ethereum leverages smart contracts to implement several functions executed on the Ethereum Virtual Machine (EVM) in a decentralized manner.

-Smart contracts are a series of instructions written using Solidity and works based on the IFTTT logic, i.e., IF-THIS-THEN-THAT.
+Smart contracts are instructions written using Solidity and work based on the IFTTT logic, i.e., IF-THIS-THEN-THAT.
 On the Ethereum platform, smart contracts are used to create ERC-20 tokens.
 It also facilitates the transactions of tokens and records token balance updates in the users’ accounts.

 Overview of ERC20 Token